Haryana passes Bill to recover damages after violent protests; Cong links move to farmers' stir | Politics

 The Haryana Recovery of Damages to Property during Disturbance to Public Order Bill, 2021 was tabled in the House three days back.
 It was passed after an hour-long discussion.

-The Bill provides for recovery of damages to property caused during disturbances to public order by an assembly, lawful or unlawful, including riots and “violent disorder”.

-A “claims tribunal” can be set up to assess damage to public property and fix liability.
-The collector can order the attachment of property or bank accounts of anyone asked by the tribunal to pay compensation.
+A “claims tribunal” will be set up to assess damage to property and fix liability.
+The collector can order the attachment of property or bank accounts of those asked by the tribunal to pay compensation.

+Those affected can move the Punjab and Haryana High Court against the tribunal’s ruling, but only after submitting 20 per cent of the compensation ordered.

 Uttar Pradesh has invoked similar provisions to seek damages from alleged rioters who targeted government property during protests in 2019 over amendments to the citizenship law.

-Vij repeatedly asked opposition members to decide whether they supported those who cause damage to property and resort to violent means or were they with those who believe in holding a peaceful protest.
+He repeatedly asked opposition members to decide whether they supported those who cause damage to property and resort to violent means or if they are with those who believe in holding peaceful protests.

 Referring to provisions in the Bill, Congress MLA Kadian charged, “We can see these are infringements of one's fundamental rights.

-Kadian also suggested that the Bill could be referred to a select committee of the House.
-Leader of Opposition Bhupinder Singh Hooda sought its withdrawal.
+Kadian said the Bill should be withheld and referred to a select committee of the House.

 Independent MLA Sombir Sangwan, who had earlier withdrawn support to the Khattar government over the farmers' issue, said the government was mistaken if it felt the farmers' stir will end due to “fear” over the proposed law.

-While Khattar asserted that there was no connection between the two, Congress leader Kiran Choudhary said the “perception” is important.
-She claimed the Bill contained “draconian provisions”.
+While the government asserted that there was no connection between the two, Congress leader Kiran Choudhary said the “perception” is important.
+She alleged that the Bill contained “draconian provisions” and was being brought to suppress farmers.

+On opposition claim that there are already legal provisions for punishment to those who damage property, the chief minister Khattar said those related to the Indian Penal Code.

+Khattar said the Bill does not mention criminal liability, and has only civil liability provisions related to compensation for damage to property.
+“It will create strong deterrence,” he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)